 In March, you amended your plant beds.
 That’s all fine and good, but tomatoes sometimes need even more “oomph” when you plant them.
-Tomatoes are heavy, greedy feeders and need proper, consistent nutrition.
+Tomatoes are heavy, greedy feeders and need proper consistent nutrition.
 Get some food underneath them when planting.
-This means dig a big, deep hole, throw some fertilizers down there, add some more soil to the top of the hole, then plant your tomato.
+This means digging a big, deep hole, throw some fertilizers down there, add some more soil to the top of the hole, then plant your tomato.

-The next thing that goes into the hole are a couple of aspirin tablets.
+The next thing that goes into the hole is a couple of aspirin tablets.
 The aspirin helps jump-start the plant’s immune system.
-Put three or four crushed egg shells into the hole as well.
+Put three or four crushed eggshells into the hole as well.
 The eggs supply a nice calcium boost, which will help prevent blossom end rot, that nasty brown patch on the bottom of tomatoes that lack calcium (the fish head bones and bone meal also help with that).

-Bone meal is the next to go into the hole.
-Put in a heaping handful of bone meal (about a half a cup).
+A bone meal is the next to go into the hole.
+Put in a heaping handful of bone meal (about half a cup).
 This is a nice organic phosphorus source, which is essential for blossom production.
 More blossoms equal more fruit.
 Bone meal also increases calcium availability for the tomato.

 Throw two handfuls (or about a half a cup) of an all-purpose organic fertilizer that contains the essential macronutrients of nitrogen, phosphorus, and potassium into the hole as well.
 Consider getting a mixture of 4-6-3 of those nutrients.
 This means 4 percent nitrogen, 6 percent phosphorus, and 3 percent potassium.
 Any organic mixture that is close to these numbers and dry (not only dry in the box but also meant to be used dry rather than mixed with water) works.
 Also, put a handful of pure worm castings in the bottom of the hole.